What Is An Independent Medical Examination (IME)?

 - close your claim

-Claims managers do this by scheduling an IME with doctors who will help them “manage” a claim.
+Claims managers move your claim in the direction they want it to go by scheduling an IME with doctors who will help them “manage” a claim.
 These IME opinions allow them to have their way with your L&I claim.

 When Can an IME be Requested?

 - To make a decision regarding claim allowance or reopening.

 - To resolve a new medical issue, an appeal, or case progress.

 - To evaluate a worker’s permanent disability or work restriction

 - There are rules about IME’s in the Washington State statutes

 Can I Dispute the Scheduling of an IME?

 - RCW 51.36.070 You can dispute the scheduling of an IME.
 The number, frequency, timing and the reason for IME’s can be questioned through the dispute process.

 Questions?
 Email: [email protected]